-Nigerian music industry has been producing great stars whom had drived Nigerian music hierarchy to the top in Africa.
-It had been a thriller to the citizens for that had created a good name to the country’s image and had given the upcoming artist the inspiration to keep on working.
-Meanwhile, some of these musical artistes who bursted the musical industries before had faded.
-Below are the famouse Nigerian musical artists who had faded from the industry.
+The Nigerian music industry has been producing great stars who had driven the Nigerian music hierarchy to the top in Africa.
+It had been a thriller to the citizens that had created a good name to the country’s image and had given the upcoming artist the inspiration to keep on working.
+Meanwhile, some of these musical artistes who burst the musical industries before had faded.
+Below are the famous Nigerian musical artists who had faded from the industry.

-Augustine Ahmedu popularly known as Black face was one of the founding member of Nigerian band plantation boys in the year 200 with 2face and Faze.
+Augustine Ahmedu popularly known as Blackface was one of the founding members of Nigerian band plantation boys in the year 200 with 2face and Faze.

-Black face became popular in The days of plantation boys creating big name in Nigerian music industry but lost everything when the plantation departed on the intention to go individually.
+Blackface became popular in The days of plantation boys creating big names in the Nigerian music industry but lost everything when the plantation departed on the intention to go individually.

 since then he had been struggling with his musical career releasing few songs When the plantation boys departed with the intention to go solo.

 2. Sunny Neji